Table of Contents

 In the above code example, we are taking advantage of the DictionaryEntry class to iterate the elements in a Hashtable.

 You can also use the GetEnumerator() method of the Hashtable class to retrieve the key-value pairs stored in the collection.
-Here is some code that demonstrates this:
+Here is sample code example:

 IDictionaryEnumerator enumerator = hashtable.GetEnumerator();